linxiaow/blasterGame/README_[linxiaow].txt

 -add asteroid rotation in createAstoroid()
 -implement updateAcc to update rate whenever a hit or rocket out of the screen -add explosion effect in lose life
+-change the starting point at line 677 for not being too left -change the starting point in line 686

 Level 2:
 -Add createShield functionality